Centerville, Washington

 Centerville is an unincorporated community and census-designated place (CDP) in Klickitat County, Washington, United States.
 Settled in 1877 by Albert J. Brown, the population was 94 at the 2020 census.

 Geography

 Centerville is located in south-central Klickitat County 4 mi west of U.S. Route 97, 8 mi southwest of Goldendale, and 11 mi northwest of the Columbia River at Maryhill.

 According to the United States Census Bureau, the Centerville CDP has a total area of 8.6 sqkm, all of it land.

 Climate

-This region experiences warm (and VERY hot) and dry summers, with average monthly temperatures above 90.6 °F. According to the Köppen Climate Classification system, Centerville has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences warm and dry summers, with average monthly temperatures above 90.6 °F. According to the Köppen Climate Classification system, Centerville has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

+Centerville first appeared as a census designated place in the 2000 U.S. census.